a98da0s9dsa/mobile/README.md

     cd "$MOBILE"/DCIM/
     exiftool -r -v0 -overwrite_original -all= -tagsFromFile @ -*date* -ext jpg .
     exiftool -r -v0 -overwrite_original -all= -tagsFromFile @ -*date* -ext mp4 .

+    # THIS PART IS OPTIONAL, IT JUST RENAMES THE FILE TO THE FORMAT Year-Month-Day_counter.extension,
+    # SO INSTEAD OF IMG_20180701.JPG IT WILL RENAME TO 2018-07-01_01.JPG

+    exiftool '-FileName<filemodifydate' -d %Y-%m-%d_%.2c.%%e .

 If you want to delete everything, including the date of when the pictures were taken, replace the last 2 lines for these ones: